• Travel over 50 – We are old not dead!

 Kokoreç

 Kokoreç is a marinated dish, made with either lamb or goat intestines that are then wrapped around seasoned offal.
 This sausage-shaped meat is then slowly grilled and then chopped and served.
-Sprinkled with salt, oregano or some spicy chiles this is true Turkish Street Food and found everywhere in Turkey.
-You eat it stuffed into a soft pillowy white bread to make a portable snack.
-This may convert you to nose to tail eating.
+Sprinkled with salt, oregano or some spicy chiles this is true Turkish Street Food and is found everywhere in Turkey.
+You eat it stuffed into soft pillowy white bread to make a portable snack.
+This may convert you to nose-to-tail eating.

 Turkish street food buns stuffed with meat